Try sailing – it’s the perfect New Year’s resolution!

 Miranda ‘1 day sailing under my belt’

 Firstly, Thanks go to Miranda for putting her thoughts and experiences down for everyone to read and consider.
-Whether you are looking to start your adventures in Yachts, Dinghies or Keel boats you should have an enjoyable experience that will set you up for a life long sailing journey.
+Since writing this piece Miranda has since gone on to sail in the IDOR with CSORC and has sworn to return in 2018.
+Whether you are looking to start your adventures in Yachts, Dinghies or Keel boats you should have an enjoyable experience that will set you up for a life-long sailing journey.
 Please do take the first step and try a sail taster day.
 These are run across our sailing club community.
 As a new sailor myself I can only encourage you to “Give it a go!”

 - CSD – Hamble Southhampton Channel Sailing Division – Sailing Opportunities